 For example, M likes the idea of being a reader.
 It sounds eloquent, romantic, and intellectual.
 But M doesn’t really like reading, so dedicating a significant amount of time to something that literally puts him to sleep doesn’t make sense for him.

 I like the idea of being really fit (like when I was 22… those were the days.)
 I have a lot of interests outside fitness, however, and a limited amount of free time.
 I don’t want to actually commit the time necessary to be really fit at the expense of other interests in my life.
 The goal sounds glamorous and all, but executing it in my real-life sounds exhausting.

 Growing Plants from Seeds Sounds Nice And All…

 After two failed seasons of trying to grow plants from seeds, I’m starting to think it’s a nice idea that isn’t worth my time.
 It sounds great.
 It feels like the “right” low waste, environmentally-responsible choice.
-Growing from seed offers more options for heirloom, organic, and non-GMO varieties.
+Growing from seed offers more options for heirloom and organic varieties.

 After some reflection, I’m pretty sure we started growing our seeds too late, so they don’t have time to mature enough before transplanting them to our garden.
 Maybe next year I could start them earlier and try, yet again, to grow our garden from seeds.

 Is It Really That Much Better?